Skip To Main Content

 School Board Reports

-• Ann Zimmerman, board member, attended the Parks and Recreation Advisory Board meeting, the Central Kansas Cooperative in Education (CKCIE) Board of Control meeting and finished songwriting workshops at Meadowlark Ridge Elementary School.
+• Ann Zimmerman, board member, attended the Central High School (CHS) and South High School (SHS) graduations, the Central Kansas Cooperative in Education (CKCIE) Board of Control meeting, the Parks and Recreation Advisory Board meeting and provided music during the Summer Food Program at Schilling Elementary through the Salina Arts and Humanities.

 Upcoming Dates of Importance